 - I am currently Centre Manager at the ANU Tech Policy Design Centre.

 - I am serving a 3 year term as a Director on the Board of the Diversity Council Australia (DCA).

 - I am a PhD graduate from the University of Tasmania and currently a Research Associate at the Australian National University (ANU) Australian Studies Institute (AUSI).

 - I have over 10 years experience working as a freelance (personal) website designer and developer.

-- I have 5 years experience as a policy analyst, having working for the Council of Australian University Liberians (CAUL) as Communication and Policy Officer and currently for the Australian Academy of Technology and Engineering as Senior Policy Analyst.
+- I have over 5 years experience as a policy analyst, having working for the Council of Australian University Liberians (CAUL) as Communication and Policy Officer and currently for the Australian Academy of Technology and Engineering (ATSE) as Senior Policy Analyst.

 - Rolf, H.G.
 (2021).
 Navigating power in doctoral publishing: a data feminist approach, Teaching in Higher Education (In Press), DOI: 10.1080/13562517.2021.1892059, (AM Open Access copy).

 - Rolf, H. (2019).
 Identifying the collaboration styles of research students.
 Proceedings of the Association for Information Science and Technology, 56: 750-751. doi:10.1002/pra2.160.

 - Cramond, S., Barnes, C., Lafferty, S., Barbour, V., Booth, D., Brown, K., Costello, D., Croker, K., O’Connor, R., Rolf, H., Ruthven, T., Scholfield, S. (2019).
 Fair, Affordable and Open Access to Knowledge: The CAUL Collection and Reporting of APC Information Project.
 Proceedings of the International Association of Scientific and Technological University Libraries.